 Any image from a print resource covered by the University’s CLA Licence may be copied and included in a course pack or distributed to students, they can also be used in presentations.

 Beware of using an image from the internet, just because they are available free online doesn't mean you can use them, you may need the permission of the rights holder.
-Use Creative Commons for example, which allows you to legally access and use over 800 million licenced works without needing to request permission.
+Use Creative Commons-licensed content for example, which allows you to legally access and use over 800 million licenced works without needing to request permission.